Șumuleu Ciuc

 Șumuleu Ciuc (Csíksomlyó, [ˈt͡ʃiːkʃomjoː]) is a neighbourhood in the city of Miercurea Ciuc, Harghita County, Romania.
 Until 1959, it was a separate commune.
-It is the site of an annual Roman Catholic pilgrimage, when Catholics from all over Hungary and Romania gather there.
+It is the site of an annual Roman Catholic pilgrimage, when Catholics from all over Hungary, Slovakia and Romania gather there.

 Location

 It lies in eastern Transylvania, 3 km north-east from the center of Miercurea Ciuc, on the banks of the Șumuleu brook.

 History

 The settlement was first recorded in 1333, when a sacerdos de Sumbov was mentioned.
 A year later it was mentioned as Sumlov, in 1444 as Somlyo.
 The village name Csíksomlyó was given in 1913 when Csíksomlyó-Várdotfalva and Csobotfalva (Romanian: Cioboteni) villages were unified.
 Originally it designated the mountain in the neighborhood of the Franciscan monastery.
 According to historian Losteiner, the village had its own church and monastery as early as 1208.

 Its Franciscan monastery was founded in 1442 by John Hunyadi, future governor of Hungary (1446–1452), mighty defender of Hungary against the Ottoman invasion, to commemorate his victory over the Turkish troops at Sibiu.
 The church and the monastery did not avoid the devastations of history.
 In 1553, Wallachian voivode Pătrașcu the Good and his son Ioan Vodă cel Cumplit cracked down on the village spreading havoc; in 1600, Habsburg general Basta raided Csíkszék; but the deadliest attack came in 1661, when the Tartars set the church, monastery and the school on fire destroying them.
 The next Tartar raid of 1694 was beaten back by well-prepared troops, even counting women within its lines.

 Following the authorization by the pope in 1667, the secondary grammar school Csíksomlyó opened its gates in 1668.
 Among the founders of the grammar school was Johannes Caioni (1629–1687), who was an architect, composer, organ builder and player, historian, and printer.
 He established the printery of Csíksomlyó (the first printery in the Székely Land) and printed the first book in 1675 titled Cantionale Catholicum, which was a psalm-book.
 The grammar school was run by the monks of the Franciscan begging order, but because of the very important cultural, ethnographical, architectural, and artistic, etc., achievements they have made, the monastery school received donations from political leader and high-nobles, as their sigh of appreciation.
 Even Basta, the cruel Habsburg general donated wealth, and during his raids, he managed to avoid causing damage to the monks here.
 The largest donations were from Hungarian Gabriel Bethlen in 1616, George I Rákóczi, in 1649, Ákos Barcsay in 1659, and Michael I Apafi in 1662.
 As a result, the Franciscan monks were able to establish such a high-level educational, cultural, and artistic center in the Grammar School of Csíksomlyó, that has become completely comparable to the levels of other reputable schools of the same kind in Western Europe.